 * Governor says state’s energy system needs major overhaul

-* Long Island power agency faces class action over Sandy outages
+* Long Island power agency faces class action suit over Sandy outages

 By Edith Honan and Ellen Wulfhorst

-NEW YORK, Nov 13 (Reuters) - New York Governor Andrew Cuomo, frustrated with lengthy power outages since Superstorm Sandy, on Tuesday launched an investigation by a new commission into the state's utilities, saying that failings exposed by the storm demand a major overhaul of the industry.
+NEW YORK, Nov 13 (Reuters) - New York Governor Andrew Cuomo, frustrated with lengthy power outages since Superstorm Sandy, on Tuesday launched an investigation into the state’s utilities, saying that failings exposed by the storm demand a major overhaul of the industry.

 Public outcry over power companies’ response to the storm may provide momentum to make long-overdue changes, Cuomo said at a briefing to mark the partial reopening of a tunnel connecting Brooklyn and Manhattan that was flooded in the storm.

-Fueled by widespread power outages, storm victims' ire has been rising since it struck on Oct.
-29. While hundreds of thousands of people have had power restored, more than 130,000 customers remain without electricity and heat, and residents have complained of getting confusing or little information from the power companies.
+When the storm struck on Oct.
+29, there were widespread power outages.
+Power has been restored to hundreds of thousands of customers, but more than 130,000 customers still have no electricity or heat.
+Residents have complained of getting confusing or little information from the power companies.

-Cuomo said he signed an executive order creating a commission to investigate the response, preparation and management of the power companies and to recommend ways to reform the industry's oversight and management.
-Changes would have to be approved by the state legislature, he said.
+Cuomo said he signed an executive order creating a commission to investigate the response, preparation and management of the power companies and to recommend ways to reform the industry’s oversight and management.
+Changes would have to be approved by the New York Legislature, he said.

 The commission will investigate the New York Power Authority, LIPA, the New York State Energy and Research Development Authority and the Public Service Commission that regulates a number of utilities, including the publicly traded Con Edison Inc., which supplies power to New York City and its northern suburbs.

-Also on Tuesday, a class-action lawsuit was filed against LIPA on behalf of Long Island residents, claiming it failed to replace an "outdated, obsolete" management system for dealing with large-scale power outages.
+Attorneys filed a class-action lawsuit against LIPA on Tuesday on behalf of Long Island residents, claiming it failed to replace an “outdated, obsolete” management system for dealing with large-scale power outages.

-The lights flickered on at mid-afternoon on Tuesday at a public housing complex in the Brooklyn neighborhood of Coney Island, which has been without power since getting slammed by the storm.
+The lights flickered on Tuesday at a public housing complex in the Brooklyn neighborhood of Coney Island, which has been without power since Sandy struck.